kvarak/dnd/docs/_Folk/halfling.md

     <hr class="dividerinfolk">

 -   ### Inquisitor
-    The religious practices of kobolds mostly ignore things outside their own communities, so the inquisitor role does not really exist.
+    The religious practices of halflings mostly ignore things outside their own communities, so the inquisitor role does not really exist.

     <hr class="dividerinfolk">